mixdimmens/reportCompairitor/readme.md

 Compares reports from vendors with internal reports to point out discrepencies, thereby reducing errors and sreamlining reporting and communication.

-The scripts are currently set up to work with Production reports sent by M2 to DJI.
+The scripts are currently designed to work with Production reports sent by M2 to DJI, but could be generalized.
+Future iterations may make general applications for compairing dissimilarly formated spreadsheets more straightforward.

 It is very much a work in progress.

 ## Quick Start